iLoveTux/unitils/README.rst

 What is this compatible with?
 -----------------------------

+Unitils is tested and confirmed to work with

+* Python 3.5
+* Python 3.4
+* Python 3.3
+* Python 2.7
+* pypy

-Unitils is tested with Python 3.5.1, but may work on other versions as well.
-Besides the version of Python, unitils should work on all platforms on which Python runs.
+Unitils should work on all platforms on which Python runs.

+Note: While it is supported, I cannot run the unittests in Python 3.5 on Windows because there is no wheel for lxml on PyPI for Python 3.5.
+I am able to test all the other versions of Python on Windows and I am able to test all versions on Linux, so unless there is a bug in Python which affects Python 3.5 on Windows we should be fine.

 ----------------------------------------------------------
 What is the current list of utilities provided by unitils?